ionic-team/capacitor/site/docs-md/guides/push-notifications-firebase.md

   }
 ```

-If you would like to recieve the firebase FCM token from iOS instead of the raw APNS token, you will need to also change your `AppDelegate.didRegisterForRemoteNotificationsWithDeviceToken` code to look like this:
+If you would like to receive the firebase FCM token from iOS instead of the raw APNS token, you will need to also change your `AppDelegate.didRegisterForRemoteNotificationsWithDeviceToken` code to look like this:

 ```swift
     func application(_ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data) {